5 takeaways from the abortion pill case before the U.S. Supreme Court

 “Many women might go because they’re experiencing heavy bleeding, which mimics a miscarriage, and they might just need to know whether or not they’re having a complication, ” Prelogar said.

-Because of the highly technical nature of reviewing drugs, courts have long deferred to FDA’s scientific judgements on drug safety and effectiveness.
+Because of the highly technical nature of reviewing drug data and research, courts have long deferred to FDA’s scientific judgements on safety and effectiveness.

-Justice Ketanji Brown Jackson pressed Hawley on the consequences of second-guessing the agency's regulators.
+Justice Ketanji Brown Jackson pressed Hawley on the legal basis for second-guessing the agency's regulators.

 “So what deference do we owe them at all with respect to their assessment that these studies establish what it is that they say they do about safety and efficacy?”